dpazj/YAAGE/README.md

 # cozygrad

 A cozy header-only autograd engine written from scratch in c++.
 Cozygrad evaluates directed acyclic graphs and computes their gradients.
-Graphs are constructed with a simple and easy to use (pytorch ish?)
+Graphs are constructed with a simple and easy to use (pytorch like?)
 API.

 ## example